Special Collections

 by Tim Marshall

-From the author of the New York Times bestseller Prisoners of Geography, the highly anticipated follow-up that uses ten maps of crucial regions around the globe to explain the geopolitical strategies of today&’s world powers and what it means for our future.Tim Marshall&’s global bestseller Prisoners of Geography offered us a &“fresh way of looking at maps&” (The New York Times Book Review), showing how every nation&’s choices are limited by mountains, rivers, seas and concrete.
+From the author of the New York Times bestseller Prisoners of Geography, a fascinating, &“refreshing, and very useful&” (The Washington Post) follow-up that uses ten maps to explain the challenges to today&’s world powers and how they presage a volatile future.Tim Marshall&’s global bestseller Prisoners of Geography offered us a &“fresh way of looking at maps&” (The New York Times Book Review), showing how every nation&’s choices are limited by mountains, rivers, seas, and walls.
 Since then, the geography hasn&’t changed, but the world has.
-Now, in this revelatory new book, Marshall takes us into ten regions that are set to shape global politics and power.
-Find out why the Earth&’s atmosphere is the world&’s next battleground; why the fight for the Pacific is just beginning; and why Europe&’s next refugee crisis is closer than we think.
-In ten chapters covering Australia, The Sahel, Greece, Turkey, the UK, Iran, Ethiopia, Saudi Arabia, Spain and Space, Marshall explains how a region&’s geography and physical characteristics affect the decisions made by its leaders.
-Innovative, compelling, and delivered with Marshall&’s trademark wit and insight, this is a gripping and enlightening exploration of the power of geography to shape humanity&’s past, present, and—most importantly—our future.
+Now, in this &“wonderfully entertaining and lucid account, written with wit, pace, and clarity&” (Mirror, UK), Marshall takes us into ten regions set to shape global politics.
+Find out why US interest in the Middle East will wane; why Australia is now beginning an epic contest with China; how Turkey, Saudi Arabia, and the UK are cleverly positioning themselves for greater power; why Ethiopia can control Egypt; and why Europe&’s next refugee crisis looms closer than we think, as does a cutting-edge arms race to control space.
+Innovative, compelling, and delivered with Marshall&’s trademark wit and insight, this is &“an immersive blend of history, economics, and political analysis that puts geography at the center of human affairs&” (Publishers Weekly).

 Date Added: 02/03/2022